-- 1. A maximum of \$500,000 will be set aside for the highest-ranking for-profit applicants statewide providing that they receive a passing score of 45 points or more on the Narrative Application (valued at 80 points total). - 2.
-The Narrative Application of each proposal will be reviewed and scored and those applicants who receive at least 45 points on the Narrative Application (Parts 1 of the scoring rubric) will move on to the cost review phase of the award process. - For for-profit applicants, the 20 points available for the financial portion of the application will be awarded pursuant to a formula.
-This calculation will be computed by the Contract Administration Unit upon completion of the technical scoring by the technical review panel. - 4.
-The financial score will be determined based on the following criteria: providing the lowest HEOP tuition assistance amount per academic year FTE (10 points), the lowest academic support service amount per academic year FTE (5 points), and the lowest HEOP supplemental financial assistance per academic year FTE (5 points).
-The points for each of these components are added together, creating a fiscal viability score. - The aggregate score of both the Narrative Application (technical) and Budget/Budget Narrative (cost) will be calculated for each proposal that has passed the technical review stage. - 6.
+- 1. A maximum of \$600,000 will be set aside for the highest-ranking for-profit applicants statewide providing that they receive a passing score of 60 points or more on the Application. - 2.
+For for-profit applicants, the 20 points available for the financial portion of the application will be awarded pursuant to a formula.
+This calculation will be computed by the Contract Administration Unit upon completion of the technical scoring by the technical review panel. - 3.
+The financial score will be determined based on the following criteria: requesting the lowest HEOP tuition assistance reimbursement amount per academic year FTE (10 points), requesting the lowest academic support service reimbursement amount per academic year FTE (5 points), and requesting the lowest HEOP supplemental financial assistance reimbursement amount per academic year FTE (5 points).
+The points for each of these components are added together, creating a fiscal viability score. - 4.
+The aggregate score of both the Narrative Application (technical) and Budget/Budget Narrative (cost) will be calculated for each proposal that has passed the technical review stage. - 5.
 The contract(s) issued pursuant to this RFP will be awarded to the for-profit applicant whose aggregate technical and cost score is the highest among all the for-profit proposals rated, and then the next highest-ranked for-profit applicant, and the next, until there are insufficient funds to award the next ranked for-profit applicant in full.
-These applicants will be funded at the amount of their request, pending modification of the budget if it includes unallowable expenses. - 7.
-In the event of a tie score, the contract will be awarded to the applicant whose budget component reflects the lowest overall cost. - 8.
-If there are no eligible for-profit applicants or If funds remain after the awarding the forprofit applicants, these funds revert to the non-profit allocation method. - 9.
+These applicants will be funded at the amount of their request, pending modification of the budget if it includes unallowable expenses. - 6.
+In the event of a tie score, the contract will be awarded to the applicant whose budget component reflects the lowest overall cost. - 7.
+If there are no eligible for-profit applicants or if funds remain after awarding the for-profit applicants, these funds revert to the non-profit allocation method. - 8.
 Programs administered by for-profit institutions are subject to the same operational controls and guidelines as those for other awardees.